Ronald Singson

-Ronald Verzosa Singson (born November 18, 1968) is a Filipino politician, businessman and concert producer.
-A son of the patriarch of the Singson political clan Chavit Singson, he serves as representative of Ilocos Sur's first district since 2022, a position he previously held from 2013 to 2016 and from 2007 to 2010, when he resigned after being convicted for 18 months for drug possession by the Wan Chai District Court in Hong Kong.
+Ronald Verzosa Singson (born November 18, 1968) is a Filipino politician, businessman and philanthropist.
+He is the son of the patriarch of the Singson political clan Chavit Singson and Evelyn Verzosa-Singson.
+He is currently the representative of Ilocos Sur's first district in the 19th Congress, a position he holds since 2022.
+He previously served as the district's representative from 2007 to 2010, and again from 2013 to 2016.

 Career

-Singson was elected as representative of Ilocos Sur's first district on the 2007 election, succeeding Salacnib Baterina who was term-limited, serving in the 14th Congress.
-While in Congress, he co-authored a bill giving more benefits to people involved in the judicial branch of the government.
+Singson was elected as representative of Ilocos Sur's first district during the 2007 local and national elections.
+He served in the 14th Congress from 2007 to 2010.
+Among his notable contributions is a bill granting additional benefits to employees and members of the judicial branch of the government.

 Singson relaunched music channel Channel V Philippines in December 2009.
-Early in 2010, Singson later was linked to actress Lovi Poe, daughter of presidential candidate Fernando Poe, Jr., a relationship downplayed by Poe when she is being interviewed by the media.
-Singson also became a partner of Jomari Yllana in Fearless Production, a production outfit that produces live concerts.
+Early in 2010, Singson later was linked to actress Lovi Poe, daughter of presidential candidate Fernando Poe, Jr. Singson also became a partner of Jomari Yllana in Fearless Production, a production outfit that produces live concerts.

 Singson sought to defend his seat in the 2010 House of Representatives election against Beltran Baterina, winning in May 2010.

 On July 9, 2010, Singson's production outfit co-produced Usher's concert at the SM Mall of Asia Concert Grounds, and was considering to bring Justin Bieber to the Philippines.
 In an earlier event, his company also funded the Cook-Archuelta concert held at the Mall Of Asia concert grounds.

+In May 2013, Singson successfully regained his seat as representative of Ilocos Sur's first district, defeating political opponent Bertrand Baterina.
+In February 2014, Baterina filed a disqualification case against Singson before the Supreme Court of the Philippines, seeking to disqualify the latter in a desperate attempt to gain a congressional seat.
+However, the petition was later junked by the High Court due to lack of merit.